buaayhq/nvidia-flex-for-unity/README.md

 # nvidia-flex-for-unity
-Currently fixing the rep. Don't download yet.
+The files will not work when imported into Unity, currently trying to fix the rep. Don't download yet.

 An unofficial reposity for the NVIDIA Flex plugin/demo(s) for Unity.